QuantEcon/lecture-source-py/source/rst/getting_started.rst

 In this lecture, you will learn how to

-#. get a Python environment up and running with all the necessary tools
+#. get a Python environment up and running

 #. execute simple Python commands

 #. run a sample program

 #. install the code libraries that underpin these lectures